Carrie Chapman Catt: First presidency, 1900–1904

-In 1900, Catt became president of the NAWSA as Susan B. Anthony’s handpicked successor.
+In 1900, Catt became president of the NAWSA as Susan B. Anthony's handpicked successor.
 Anthony knew Catt had the skills to carry the movement forward and her election to the presidency was nearly unanimous.
 She served her first term as NAWSA president until 1904, when she stepped down to care for her ailing husband, George Catt, who died in 1905.

-In her first year as NAWSA president, she led a delegation to the 1900 Republican Party national convention where the suffragists were allowed 10 minutes to speak.
+In her first year as NAWSA president, she led a delegation to the 1900 Republican Party national convention, which allowed the suffragists 10 minutes to speak.
 The Democrats refused to hear them at all.
 That year in Oregon, a second campaign for woman suffrage failed.
 During the winter of 1902–1903, Catt worked the New Hampshire amendment campaign in the midst of bitter cold, but lost by a vote of 14,162 to 21,788.

 In 1902, Catt called for an international meeting of women that would coincide with the annual convention of NAWSA.
-Seven of the eight countries with women’s suffrage sent delegates.
+Seven of the eight countries with women's suffrage sent delegates.
 Representatives from Chile, Hungary, Russia, Turkey and Switzerland also attended.
-Vida Goldstein of Australia, Florence Fenwick Miller of England and Catt together wrote a Declaration of Principles that all the delegates signed that included this statement: "That men and women are born equally free and independent members of the human race; equally endowed with talents and intelligence, and equally entitled to the free exercise of their individual rights and liberty."
+Vida Goldstein of Australia, Florence Fenwick Miller of England, and Catt together wrote a Declaration of Principles that all the delegates signed that included this statement: "That men and women are born equally free and independent members of the human race; equally endowed with talents and intelligence, and equally entitled to the free exercise of their individual rights and liberty."
 This formed the beginning of the International Woman Suffrage Alliance, an organization that exists today as the International Alliance for Women.

 During the national NAWSA convention held in New Orleans in 1903, Catt and Anthony were attacked by the press for allowing black membership in NAWSA and, in the case of Anthony, for permitting a letter she had written to be read before an all-black audience in New York City.
 Southern delegates made speeches calling for only white women to have the vote.
 Catt's reply: "We are all of us apt to be arrogant on the score of our Anglo-Saxon blood but we must remember that ages ago the ancestors of the Anglo-Saxons were regarded as so low and embruted that the Romans refused to have them for slaves.
 The Anglo-Saxon is the dominant race today but things may change.
 The race that will be dominant through the ages will be the one that proves itself the most worthy. ...
 Miss Kearney is right in saying that the race problem is the problem of the whole country and not that of the South alone.
 The responsibility for it is partly ours but if the North shipped slaves to the South and sold them, remember that the North has sent some money since then into the South to help undo part of the wrong that it did to you and to them.
 Let us try to get nearer together and to understand each other's ideas on the race question and solve it together."